Change or Disable the Authenticator App in Bomgar Remote Support

 When done, click Replace App.
 The previous app is disabled, and you must use the new app selected at the next login.
 You can always change back or select a different one by repeating the steps above.

-Note: If you decide to replace your current app, you must begin using a new one.
-It is not possible to disable two-step authentication after this point.
+Note: If you decide to replace you current app, you must begin using a new one.
+It is not possible to disable two-step authentication from this point.

 Disable Authenticator App - User Side